 We also know that the closer a situation is to us and if it touches on one of our basic needs – think of Maslow‘s pyramid – the more it is likely to challenge us emotionally.

-Unlike emotional contagion, empathy is a conscious phenomenon of being able to feel someone else’s emotional states, of “putting oneself in one’s shoes”.
-This skill, which begins with listening to one’s own emotions or “self-awareness,” is an integral part of the concept of “emotional intelligence.”
+Unlike emotional contagion, empathy is a conscious phenomenon of being able to feel someone else’s emotional states, of “putting oneself in one’s shoes”, an ability to listen to one’s own emotions or “self-awareness.”
 Essential to decipher other’s feelings, this quality which implies being open and respectful towards others is one of the keys to effective communication.

 Since every teacher has already been a learner, everyone can do this empathic exercise to remember the emotions that have marked their education, the situations that caused them and the teachers’ attitudes that have had a significant impact on them.